oVirt/ovirt-site/source/feature/katellointegration.html.md

 ##### Katello errata for ovirt-engine server

-Since the expectation is to have very few 'Foreman' providers (or a single one), instead of managing registration the ovirt-engine server to a specific provider, the system will iterate over the providers and try to match a content host within Katello by the ovirt-engine host name.
+Since the expectation is to have very few 'Foreman' providers (or a single one), instead of managing registration of the ovirt-engine server to a specific provider, the system will iterate over the providers and will try to match a content host within Katello by the ovirt-engine host name.

 *   UI: